The Future of Real Time Payments in India

 What is RTP or UPI?

-Real-time payments or RTP as they are known in the US, in India it is known as UPI or Unified Payments Interface.
+Real-time payments or Instant Payments are payments made between bank accounts that are initiated, cleared, and settled within seconds at any time.
+This improves transparency and confidence in payments, helping consumers, banks, and businesses manage their money.
 It is a system that powers multiple bank accounts into a single mobile application, merging several banking features, seamless fund routing & merchant payments under one umbrella.
 Each bank has its own UPI app for Android and iOS platforms.
-One of the most popular third-party apps of late has been Google Pay which even rewards you for every transaction.
+One of the most popular third-party apps of late has been Google Pay, which even rewards you for every transaction.

-UPI as a digital payments instruments was launched by former RBI Governor Raghuram Rajan in 2016.
+UPI as a digital payment instrument was launched by former RBI Governor Raghuram Rajan in 2016.
 Prime Minister Narendra Modi added to the momentum when he launched the Bharat Interface for Money or BHIM app on December 30.
 Since then, digital transactions have seen a steep rise.
+In other words, UPI has catapulted India’s Digital Payments by enabling real-time payments using QR codes, mobile numbers, and virtual IDs.

 UPI’s growth through time: